 If you receive a bill which is significantly higher or lower than you had expected, please contact our customer account representatives by calling (616) 846-6250 so we may evaluate your account.
 Business hours are Monday-Friday, 7:30 AM – 5:00 pm.

 Comparing 2020 to 2019

 The AVERAGE amount billed to each residential customer increased 7.4% year over year due to an increase in average energy usage in 2020.
 COVID-19 required many of us to work or attend school from home, increasing residential electric usage.

 In 2020, the total number of cooling degree days was well above the normal or baseline standard leading to higher electric usage during the hot summer season.

 What is a Degree Day?

-Degree day – Cold winter weather or sweltering summer heat can increase the cost of your utility bills.
-You are able to determine the weather impact by using a unit of measure called a Degree Day.
+Degree day – Cold winter weather or summer heat can increase the cost of your utility bills.
+You can determine the weather impact by using a unit of measure called a Degree Day.
 A higher number of degree days will require more energy for cooling or heating your home or business.

-Adding the cooling or heating degree days together for a whole month (or year), provides a way to compare a previous month’s (or previous year’s) cooling demands to that of the current month (or current year).
+Adding cooling or heating degree days together for a whole month (or year), provides a way to compare a previous month’s (or previous year’s) heating and cooling demands to that of the current month (or current year).